 - Data analytics introduction, ethics & project-focused capstone experience (9 credits)

 In addition to strong data analytics skills, our students will develop domain knowledge that will enhance their ability to translate raw data into appropriate industry applications.
-Each specialization track provides students with opportunities to expand their communications skills and work in team to achieve goals.
+Each specialization concentration provides students with opportunities to expand their communications skills and work in team to achieve goals.

 - Actuarial Science

 - General: Any minor (except for mathematics, statistics, and computer science)

 - Social Sciences

 *Post baccalaureate option replaces the specialization with existing major.